BearKidsTeam/VirtoolsScriptDeobfuscation/README.md

 0. You need the SDK component of Virtools Dev 3.5 to build this project
 1. Put everything in Virtools Dev 3.5\Sdk\Samples\Behaviors\Custom
 2. Add Custom.vcxproj to Behaviors.sln
-3. Build with VS2017 under Debug mode
+3. Build with at least VS2017 under Debug mode

 ### Parameter